vishvAsa/kalpAntaram/kANe/v5p1/2_Astrology_and_dharmashAstra/16_muhUrta.md

 The Br̥.
 J. (1).
 2-3), Sārāvali (IV.
 10-11) and Rājamārtaṇḍa (verses 8-15) set out the various names for the sun, the moon and the other seven planets.
 They are specified in the note[^856] below and the names underlined are deemed by Western writers to have been derived from Greek; but it should be noted that no Greek name for the moon occurs in these or other works and I am not convinced that Jiva is a Greek word or adaptation of a Greek word.
 The word Jiva occurs in the R̥gveda itself in many places (as in R̥g.
 I. 164.30,X. 18.37) and means - living being, an individual' and in Chāndogya Upaniṣad VI.
 3.2 it means ' individual soul'.

 [^854]: C. V. Maclean on 'Babylonian Astrology and its relation to the Old Testament' (United Church Publishing House, Toronto) p.
 27, Prof. Neugebauer in E. S. A. p.
 162 (for arrangements of planets in cuneiform texts in Seleucid period and in Greek horoscopes ).
 In the Seleucid period the standard arrangement was Jupiter-Venus-Mercury-Saturn--Mars.
 Ordinary arrangement in Greek horoscopes is Sun, Moon, Saturn, Jupiter, Mars, Venus, Mercury.
 For the planetary week the arrangement in Greece is said to be Saturn-Jupiter-Mars-Sun-Venus-Mercury-Moon.
 On p.
 163 Prof. Neugebauer thinks that Hindu arrangement of planets is obviously Greek in origin for two reasons, as it is based on the arrangement according to distance from the earth and also on a division of days into 24 hours, which is not Babylonian but Hellenistic and ultimately of Egyptian origin.
 In this latter he can be said to be wrong, as a similar arrangement of week days can be arrived at by relying on the 60 ghaṭikā system of India.
 We saw above that _horā_ in Indian astrology has three meanings, viz.
 Jātaka, _lagna_ and half a sign, but the very early Sanskrit astrological texts at least do not appear to employ the word horā in the sense of 'hour' or 1/24th part of the whole day or 1/12th part of the day.
 Any one who asserts that the arrangement of week days is copied from the Greeks must prove two things, (1) the definite time when the Greeks hit upon the particular arrangement of planets for purposes of week-days and (2) the borrowing people had definitely not arrived at the same arrangement before the Greeks, Prof. Neugebauer, so far as I can see, offers hardly any evidence on any of these two matters beyond mere assertions and conjectures.
-It bas further to be remembered that Alberuni (Sachau, vol. I. p.
+It has further to be remembered that Alberuni (Sachau, vol. I. p.
 343) states that nobody in India uses the hours except the astrologers, for they speak of the dominants of the hours.
 The 30 muhūrtas of _ahorātra_ are much older than the Śatapatha Br, and it was easy to divide a muhūrta into two nāḍis or ghaṭikās as the Arthaśāstra does (I. 19 p.
 37 Nālikābhiraharaṣṭadha rātrim ca vibhajet) and Purāṇas like Viṣṇu VI.
 3. 6-9 do.
 There is hardly anything in the vast Sanskrit Literature (of ancient or medieval times) to show that common people or writers ( not being astronomers or astrologers ) employed the method of 24 hours of the day.

 [^855]: Vide Prof. Van Pen Bergh in 'Universe in space and time' p.
 177 and D. S. Evans in 'Frontiers of astronomy' p.
 41 for tables and data about planets from Mercury to Pluto as regards distance from the Sun, period of revolution, diameter, mass &c.